Merck Manual

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-• Powers MA, Bardsley J, Cypress M, et al: Diabetes Self-management Education and Support in Type 2 Diabetes: A Joint Position Statement of the American Diabetes Association, the American Association of Diabetes Educators, and the Academy of Nutrition and Dietetics.
-Diabetes Care 38(7):1372–1382, 2015.
+5. Powers MA, Bardsley JK, Cypress M, et al. Diabetes Self-management Education and Support in Adults With Type 2 Diabetes: A Consensus Report of the American Diabetes Association, the Association of Diabetes Care & Education Specialists, the Academy of Nutrition and Dietetics, the American Academy of Family Physicians, the American Academy of PAs, the American Association of Nurse Practitioners, and the American Pharmacists Association.
+Diabetes Care 2020;43(7):1636-1649. doi:10.2337/dci20-0023

 Drugs Mentioned In This Article